CSE-362-2025/BoardGameProject/notes.md

 - Add "summer" events that can only happen when waiting for other players to finish the board. (not priority)

-- Make a way for different boards to be in the game.
+- Make a way for different boards to be in the game. (later)

 - Make interaction between players for event choices.

 - Some character customization regarding stats and player image. (not priority)

-- Drawing the board will have to completely be redone for player branching.
-Actually all UI functions will need to be redone
+- In Event generation function, make it so it remembers what events have been done so that it is fairly balanced

+- 10 EventTile, 4 Good, 3 Bad

+- Grid with x -> positive to right and y -> positive down